Every holiday season, all feline parents think about how to keep their cats away from the Christmas tree.

 A fake tree is also easy to carry around when the season is over, and you are more likely to use it for years to come.

-Leaving the bottom 1/3 part of the tree undecorated, or tie very few cat-friendly and not edible ornaments like; felt ornaments and burlaps with a twist tie.
+Leaving the bottom 1/3 of the tree undecorated or tying very few cat-friendly and not edible ornaments like felt ornaments and burlaps with a twist tie.

-But make sure the twist ties have firm knots, so your cat doesn’t steal and runs away with it because chewing and swallowing them leads to digestive obstructions.
+But make sure the twist ties have firm knots so your cat doesn’t steal them and runs away with them because chewing and swallowing them leads to digestive obstructions.

 Still better than a metal hook, right?

-Remember, shiny Christmas tree lights objects like tinsels are fascinating to cats no matter where you hang them.
+Remember, shiny Christmas tree lights and objects like tinsel are fascinating to cats, no matter where you hang them.